Parent-Teacher Relationship and Cooperation: An Important Factor in Student’s Quality Learning and Self-Development

 3. Attend parent-teacher conferences or meetings when asked to

-If the teacher calls your attention either through letter or phone call, make sure that you allot time to visit the school for a teacher’s call has always got something to do with important matters that involve your child.
+If the teacher calls your attention either through a letter or phone call, make sure that you allow time to visit the school for a teacher’s appeal has always got something to do with important matters that involve your child.

 4. Teach kids to respect their teachers.

 The way your child treats his teacher says a lot about what kind of parent you are.
-You cannot expect your child to practice discipline and respect at school if you won’t teach it yourself at home.
-Make sure your child learn to practice these two important things for these are among the many keys to achieve success in life.
+You cannot expect your child to practice discipline and respect at school if you don’t teach it yourself at home.
+Make sure your child learn to practice these two important things for these are among the many keys to achieving success in life.

 5. Make sure your child knows that misbehavior has consequences.

 This is very important.
 Your child will never know and will never practice discipline if you don’t address and point out their misbehavior.
 They must understand that there is an equivalent value they must pay for every unacceptable conduct they practice and that they are always accountable for their actions.